harcokuppens/DOMjudgeDockerCompose/README.md

 redirects, causing any request to http://my.server.com to be automatically redirected to https://my.server.com.

+You can remove at the `domserver` server the lines

+    ports:
+      ## for development/testing:
+      - 127.0.0.1:1080:80

+because `caddy` nows provides the access to the `domserver` service.

 Finally, you could remove in the `docker-compose.yml` file the `auto-https` option:

     profiles: